vinitshahdeo/ParkingLot/README.md

 - `leaveCar(input)` : Removes car in given slot in parking lot.
 It throws an error `Sorry, parking lot is empty` if parking lot is empty.

+- `leaveCarByCarNumber (input)` : Makes the slot free for car of given registration number.

 - `getParkingStatus()` : Returns an array containing slot number, registration number and color.
 It throws an error `Sorry, parking lot is empty` if parking lot is empty.

 - `getCarsWithSameColor(input)` : Returns a comma separated string containing registration numbers of cars with same color e.g. `KA-01-HH-1234, KA-01-HH-9999, KA-01-P-333`.